-In the DCF Analysis, the value range of 2,054 yen to 3,432 yen per Target Company Share was derived by analyzing the Target Company's enterprise value and share value, calculated by discounting to the present value at a certain discount rate the free cash flow included in the financial projections for the five fiscal years from the second quarter of the fiscal year ending February 2021 to the fiscal year ending February 2025 prepared by the Target Company.
-The discount rate (weighted average capital cost) was analyzed based on the CAPM (capital assets price model) theory generally used in the share value evaluation practice, i.e., 3.25 % to 4.00% in the case of key businesses, and 3.25 % to 4.00% for the Family Mart business in Taiwan.
-In evaluating the going-concern value, the perpetual growth method was used with a perpetual growth rate ranging from (0.25)% to 0.25% for key businesses, and 1.50% to 2.00% for the Family Mart business in Taiwan after discussions and confirmation with the Target Company.
+In the DCF Analysis, the value range of 2,054 yen to 3,432 yen per Target Company Share was derived by analyzing the Target Company's enterprise value and share value, calculated by discounting to the present value at a certain discount rate the free cash flow included in the financial projections from the second quarter of the fiscal year ending February 2021 to the fiscal year ending February 2025 prepared by the Target Company.
+The discount rate (weighted average capital cost) was analyzed based on the CAPM (capital assets price model) theory generally used in the share value evaluation practice, i.e., 3.25 % to 4.00% in the case of key businesses, and 3.25 % to 4.00% for the FamilyMart business in Taiwan.
+In evaluating the going-concern value, the perpetual growth method was used with a perpetual growth rate ranging from (0.25)% to 0.25% for key businesses, and 1.50% to 2.00% for the FamilyMart business in Taiwan after discussions and confirmation with the Target Company.

 The consolidated financial projections based on the business plan provided by the Target Company on which Merrill Lynch performed the DCF Analysis (the "Consolidated Financial Projections") were as follows.
 As stated in "(iii) Establishment of an Independent Special Committee at the Target Company" below, the special committee confirmed the reasonableness of the details, material conditions precedent, preparation background, and other relevant matters of the Consolidated Financial Projections.
-The business plan underlying the aforementioned DCF Analysis does not include fiscal years in which substantial increase/decrease were included in profit.
-Consolidated Financial Projections do not reflect the synergies expected by the Transaction being completed because it is difficult to specifically estimate those synergies at present.
+The business plan underlying the aforementioned DCF Analysis does not include fiscal years in which substantial increases/decreases were included in profit.
+Consolidated Financial Projections do not reflect the synergy effects expected by the Transaction being completed because it is difficult to specifically estimate those synergy effects at present.

-(in hundred million ven)
+(unit hundred million yen)